 That, to my mind, is a terrible decision, and one Olympus should rethink stat.
 The reason being quite simple: You can now no longer combine a bracketed exposure with Aperture- or Shutter-priority capture, something I quite often find myself wanting to do.
 Instead, you're forced to rely on Program autoexposure, and can simply coax the aperture or shutter speed in your desired direction using the E-M10 Mark III's Program Shift function.
 That, to my mind, is simply not good enough for a camera which, in other respects, offers a fair few enthusiast-friendly features.

 And it's exacerbated by the fact that you also can't dial the bracketing step size in with 1/3-stop increments as is typically the case, but rather only in whole-stop increments.
 That's simply too coarse-grained an adjustment, and in the real world my experience as a result was that when the default exposure was under or overexposed, so too was the nearest bracketed shot on offer, just in the other direction.

-The Olympus E-M10 III's Advanced Photo mode is a nice idea, but it shouldn't be the only option
+The E-M10 Mark III's Advanced Photo mode is a nice idea, but it shouldn't be the only option